 Scope and Applicability

-- College Official includes any employee, board member, or administrator of SFCC as well as any attorneys, consultants, and independent contractors retained by SFCC.
+- College Officials includes any employee, board member, or administrator of SFCC as well as any attorneys, consultants, and independent contractors retained by SFCC.

 - Educational Records as defined by FERPA, includes all documents, computer files and other materials that contain information directly related to a student that are created and maintained by SFCC.
 Educational Records also includes student records relating to an individual in attendance at the College who is also employed at the College.

 - Student Right to Review Records.
 Students have the right to inspect and review their records.
-Educational Records include:
+Education records include:

 - Grades: If a student wants to review a grade, they may request that record from the Registrar’s Office.
 Students must present their student identification card or their A number and other photo identification.
 Grades may also be accessed through a student’s online account.

-- Tuition and Fees: If a student wants to review their tuition bill, they must present their student identification card or their A number and other photo identification to the College Cashier’s Office to obtain a copy of their bill.
+- Tuition and Fees: If a student wants to review or obtain a copy of their tuition bill, they must present their student identification card or their A number and other photo identification to the Cashier’s Office.

-- Other Educational Records: If a student wants to review any portion of their Educational Record other than a grade or tuition bill, they should submit a written request to the Registrar’s Office.
+- Other Education Records: If a student wants to review any portion of their education record other than a grade or tuition bill, they should submit a written request to the Registrar’s Office.
 Forms for making this written request are found in the Registrar’s Office.
 Financial aid records should be obtained through the Financial Aid Office.

 - If a particular record is requested and can be obtained immediately, a College employee will allow the student to review it.
 An employee must be present while the records are reviewed to explain the record and answer any questions the student has about the record.
 Records must be reviewed in an area that will protect the confidentiality of the records.
 No document may be removed from the file by the student, but a copy will be provided upon request.

-If a student requests an Educational Record and it is not immediately available, the Registrar’s Office will provide the requested record to the student as soon as possible, but no later than 45 days.
+- If a student requests an education record and it is not immediately available, the Registrar’s Office will provide the requested record to the student as soon as possible, but no later than 45 days.

 - Limitations on Reviewing Records.

-i.
-The right to review Educational Records does not extend to:
+- The right to review education records does not extend to:

-- notes and records concerning a student made by a faculty or staff member that are retained and used solely by that faculty or staff member (or their designee);
+- Notes and records concerning a student made by a faculty or staff member that are retained and used solely by that faculty or staff member (or designee);

-- records created by Campus Safety and Security for law enforcement purposes.
+- Inspecting financial records of their parents that are maintained by the College or records created by Campus Safety and Security for law enforcement purposes.

 - The release of information to a student when it is related to:

-- a letter recommending an honor or honorary recognition, providing that the student has signed a waiver stating he or she is not entitled to access that information.
+- A letter recommending an honor or honorary recognition, providing that the student has signed a waiver stating they are not entitled to access that information.

 - The student is entitled to request and be notified of the name of the individual, the educational institution or other organization requesting the confidential recommendation.

-- If an educational record contains information about more than one student, the student only has the right to review that portion that relates to them.
+- If an education record contains information about more than one student, the student only has the right to review that portion that relates to them.

-- All graded papers and exams must be returned to students in a manner that preserves the confidentiality of the student and their grade to be retained.
-Faculty must not post grades with any potentially personal identifiable information such as name, social security number or student identification number.
+- All grades and scores should be treated as confidential; exceptions to this are outlined in Policy 2-12 Procedures and must be disclosed in the course syllabus/outline.
+All graded papers and exams must be returned to students in a manner that preserves the confidentiality of the student and the grade to be retained.
+Faculty must not post grades with any potentially personally identifiable information such as name, social security number or student identification number.

-- parents of students who are dependent students under the Internal Revenue Code;
+- Parents of students who are dependents under the Internal Revenue Code;

 - College officials with a legitimate educational interest.
 Legitimate educational interests include: